How to use Conan packages in your Waf project

 The generated waf tool has everything you need, so there's no need to ship anything alongside the standard waf script.

-, and don't need to add anything extra to our .gitignore
+distclean, and don't need to add anything extra to our .gitignore besides

 This tool will do a couple of things to ensure we can access the libraries/tools in our Conan dependency graph.
 The main thing it will do is populate the current context's environment with the variables that we need to compile a C++ project with the spdlog package.
 These variables are namespaced as described in section 10.3.3 of the Waf book.

-, but instead will be added to conf.env.INCLUDES_spdlog
+to conf.env.INCLUDES, but instead will be added to

 binary inside of the Conan package, even if it's not installed on our system.